ForAllSecure/sales-engineering-demo/README.md

 docker-compose up -d
 ```

 The configgers should wait until Gitlab is up and running (via health check).
-Some of them will fail, mainly because the Runner Registration token needs to be retrieved manually from http://localhost:8080/admin/runners :(.
+Some of them will fail, mainly because the Runner Registration token needs to be retrieved manually from http://localhost:8080/admin/runners > Register an instance runner.
+Copy it there, paste it into the `GITLAB_RUNNER_REGISTRATION_TOKEN` field in `.env`.

-Go to `.env` and add it once you can:
+Then.

 ```sh
 docker-compose start gitlab-runner-register